Here's How Long & How Often Cats Are in Heat

 If an indoor cat isn't spayed, she'll go into heat every two to three weeks, each cycle lasting about three to five days, says Vahrenwald, the owner of Park Hill Veterinary Medical Center in Denver, Colo.

-The heat cycles will continue until your cat is either spayed, which Vahrenwald recommends, or impregnated.
+The heat cycles will continue until your cat is either spayed, which Vahrenwald recommends, or she gets pregnant.
 The cycles will start around when your cat is four to five months old, which is why Vahrenwald says cat owners should get their cat spayed close to the six-month mark.

 What Happens When Cats Go into Heat?